 “The obstacle is the path.” -Wisdom Proverb

-Posted on September 15, 2016, in Wisdom, Wisdom Quotes and tagged #accept, #acceptance, #appreciate, #experience, #goodorbad, #guide, #judge, #mystery, #openhearts, #openminds, #openspirits, #positiveornegative, #roadoflife, #slappinglabels, #teach, #teaches, #Theobstacleisthepath, #wisdom, beauty, proverb.
+Posted on September 15, 2016, in Mindfulness and tagged #accept, #acceptance, #appreciate, #experience, #goodorbad, #guide, #judge, #mystery, #openhearts, #openminds, #openspirits, #positiveornegative, #roadoflife, #slappinglabels, #teach, #teaches, #Theobstacleisthepath, #wisdom, beauty, proverb.
 Bookmark the permalink.
 1 Comment.